jeremy-collins/distracted_driver_detection/index.md

 Overall, the CNN model performed the best, achieving a test accuracy of around 77%.
 All other models saw much worse performance, with no other model reaching an accuracy above 20%.
 When subjects are withheld from the training data, the overall poor performance of many of the methods suggests that the models are overfitting and failing to generalize to new subjects.
 This reasoning is supported by the fact that the dataset itself only has fewer than 70 unique subjects, so new subjects in the testing set likely introduce new shapes and features that would cause the model to perform poorly.

 Similar results were observed in the supervised methods, with both SVM and CNNs achieving a 99% validation accuracy on the shuffled dataset, but performing significantly worse on the unshuffled dataset.
 This can again be attributed to the lack of test subjects.
-Although large CNN models such as ResNet-152 were certainly able to capture and characterize the complexity of the dataset, they were not able to successfully generalize to a satisfactory level.
+Although large CNN models such as ResNet-152 were certainly able to capture the complexity of the dataset, they were not able to successfully generalize to a satisfactory level.
+Similar observations can be made about binary driver safety classification, although it is not known whether this shortcoming is a result of less training data than the original 10-class classification problem.

 One main area of future work involves developing methods that allow the models to generalize well to unseen subjects.
 This issue may involve extracting subject-agnostic features from the images prior to performing clustering or classification.
 This may be accomplished by extracting relevant features of the images via unsupervised segmentation or a pre-trained neural network performing semantic segmentation.
 Additionally, improving the dataset by expanding it to include a wider breadth of subjects may improve performance.
 This also mitigates any potential biases on specific populations of people that could arise from a limited dataset such as the one used in this project.

 One other avenue for future work involves improving the types of machine learning models used.
 Because behaviors involve a temporal component, models that can reason temporally using a series of images or video data may be more suitable to this particular application.
 Other methods may incorporate multiple modes of data, such as incorporating data from the driver’s phone.

-Restate questions from introduction
-Restate important results
-Generalization is hard
-Augmentation is good
-Regularization is good
-Unsupervised doesn’t work as well
-Dataset is just as important as the method
-Classes are very complex/nuanced
-Include any recommendations for additional data as needed // future direction for the project Binary classification (safe driving vs not safe driving)

 ## References
 [1] S. Coleman, “Distracted driving statistics 2022,” Bankrate, 07-Sep-2021.
 [Online].
 Available: https://www.bankrate.com/insurance/car/distracted-driving-statistics/.
 [Accessed: 24-Feb-2022].